lemire/externalsortinginjava/README.md

 External-Memory Sorting in Java: useful to sort very large files.

+The versions 0.1 of the library are compatible with Java 6 and above.
+Versions 0.2 and above require at least Java 8.

 Code sample
 ------------

 ```
                 import com.google.code.externalsorting.ExternalSort;

                 //...

                 List<File> l = ExternalSort.sortInBatch(new File(inputfile));